civican/legisinfo/44-1/bills/C-45/bill_text.md

 Le gouverneur en conseil peut, afin de donner à une entité visée à l'un des alinéas 50.1(1)a) à e) la possibilité d'obtenir les services du Conseil — autres que des services de cogestion et de gestion —, prendre les règlements qu'il estime nécessaires, et notamment :

-> **Explanatory Note**:
-> Relevant portion of section 56.1:
-> *Existing Text*:
-> > For the purpose of enabling an entity referred to in any of paragraphs 50.1(1)(a) to (e) to obtain the services of the Board, other than co-management and third-party management services, the Governor in Council may make any regulations that the Governor in Council considers necessary, including regulations

 ### Section 34

 The definitions **long-term loan** and **short-term loan** in section 57 of the Act are repealed.

-> **Explanatory Note**:
-> Existing text of the definitions:
-> *Existing Text*:
-> > **long-term loan** means a loan the term of which is one year or longer. (**prêt à long terme**)
-> > **short-term loan** means a loan the term of which is less than one year. (**prêt à court terme**)

 ### Section 35

   **(1)** Subparagraphs 74(a)(i) to (iii) of the Act are replaced by the following:

-    **loans that have terms of one year or longer to finance or refinance** capital assets for the provision of local services on reserve lands, or
+    loans that have terms of one year or longer to finance or refinance capital assets for the provision of local services on reserve lands, or

-    **loans that have terms of less than one year** to meet cash-flow requirements for operating or capital purposes or to refinance a short-term debt incurred for capital purposes;
+    loans that have terms of less than one year to meet cash-flow requirements for operating or capital purposes or to refinance a short-term debt incurred for capital purposes;

   **(2)** Paragraph 74(b) of the Act is replaced by the following:

-    secure for its borrowing members, through the use of other revenues prescribed by regulation, **loans** for any purpose prescribed by regulation;
+    secure for its borrowing members, through the use of other revenues prescribed by regulation, loans for any purpose prescribed by regulation;

   **(3)** Paragraph 74(b) of the Act is replaced by the following: